-- (1) No freestanding sign shall exceed 30 feet in height or 75 square feet in area, or the regulations set forth for freestanding signs, whichever is less. - (2) Billboard signs are prohibited and in no case shall a variance allow such a sign. - (3) All signs in the Fort Concho Historic District shall be reviewed by the Fort Concho Museum board, which may recommend specific conditions on the sign size, location, height or illumination based upon the individual site and location characteristics.
+- (1) No freestanding sign shall exceed 30 feet in height or 75 square feet in area, or the regulations set forth for freestanding signs, section 12.04.005(b)(1), whichever is less. - (2) No off-site signs shall be allowed Billboard signs are prohibited and in no case shall a variance allow such a sign. - (3) All signs in the Fort Concho Historic District shall be reviewed by the Fort Concho Museum board, which may recommend specific conditions on the sign size, location, height or illumination based upon the individual site and location characteristics.
 The applicant may appeal any action of the Fort Concho Museum board to the city council, which shall have final authority.